Whenever I worried I wasn't going to finish my PhD – I looked

 If your country is not a member of the apostille convention, then there should be another legalization procedure.
 For example, for Pakistan, the two academic documents stamped by the Higher Education Commission; then all three documents are legalized at the Pakistani embassy in Mexico; see the table below.
 Call your local Mexican embassy to ask for the specific legalization procedure.

 After this certification, we will need a certified translation (into Spanish, not English).
-I think this can only be done in Mexico or maybe at the Embassy of Mexico in your country, because this should be Mexican certification, not the one from your country.
-Please ask at the Mexican Embassy if they can make a certified translation.
-If not, then contact your advisor on whether he or she can help you to get a certified translation in Mexico (for example, in my case I can).
+This can be done in Mexico or maybe at the Embassy of Mexico in your country (ask them if they can do it).
+The rules say this should be Mexican certification, but in the past people successfully submitted certified translations made in their country.
+You can contact your advisor on whether he or she can help you to get a certified translation in Mexico (in my case, I can).

 To summarize, here is what is to be done with the three documents (but before doing that, send to your advisor a scanned copy of your original documents as is):